RobertoPotato/notesapp/README.md

 This is an awesome project whoooo

-A react native projecy with a laravel backend.
+A react native project with a laravel backend.
 Notes app